kabukky/caddy-redis/README.md

 # caddy-redis

 This package is a plugin for the [Caddy](https://caddyserver.com) webserver.
-It stores and retrieves user data in and from Redis.
+Its purpose is to store and retrieve user data in and from Redis.

 If you HTTP POST a valid JSON payload to `/redis/<key>`, it will put it into into a Redis database under the specified key.